Stremio/stremio-addon-sdk/README.md

 npm start -- --launch
 ```

+If you wish to install the add-on in the Desktop version of Stremio (which you can [download here](https://www.stremio.com/downloads)), you should use `npm start -- --install`

 ## Documentation

 All our documentation is [hosted on GitHub](./docs).
 Take a look at our [examples list](./docs/examples/README.md) for some high-level